 - tarot & journal work

 - long walks

 In this post, I will share with you a recipe for ritual bath salts to support purification, a tarot spread and some inquiry questions along with some suggestions for a dark moon altar.

 These dark moon baths salts are made with dried herbs and essential oils known for their magical powers of purification and protection, perfect for the dark moon.
 The addition of black lava salt, which gets its colour from activated charcoal will add extra drawing power to the blend and darken your bath water beautifully!

 - 3-4 TBS dried or fresh cedar leaves finely chopped

-- 3 TBS white sage, crumbled
+- 3 TBS sage or sagebrush leaves, crumbled

 - 40 drops black spruce essential oil